hillaryAHR/LIB-201/transcribing.md

 ## Check-in

-Practice transcribing a few lines, staying true to the original text with the <a href="https://muw.instructure.com/courses/17249/quizzes/66181">0.Transcribing Check-in</a>.
-For students enrolled in HO 303, your <a href="https://muw.instructure.com/courses/16930/quizzes/66567">1.Transcribing Check-in</a> is here.
+Practice transcribing a few lines, staying true to the original text with the <a href="https://muw.instructure.com/courses/19030/quizzes/75438">0.Transcribing Check-in</a>.

 # 2. Text Regions in Transkribus